kellenmace/kellenmace.com-2019/content/blog/when-do-wordpress-unit-tests-run/index.md

 Meaning, at what point during the WordPress lifecycle are unit tests executed?

-I ran some tests and determined that most of the action hooks that run during a typical WordPress page load are also run during unit testing, up to and including the `posts_selection` hook.
+I ran some checks and determined that most of the action hooks that run during a typical WordPress page load are also run during unit testing, up to and including the `posts_selection` hook.
 The `wp` hook that comes after that is never reached.

 ## List of Action Hooks that Run

 Here is a full breakdown of which action hooks run when PHPUnit unit tests are executed.
+This list of hooks comes from WP's [Action Reference page](https://codex.wordpress.org/Plugin_API/Action_Reference).

-Using the list of action hooks from WP's [Action Reference page](https://codex.wordpress.org/Plugin_API/Action_Reference), the hooks shown with a strikethrough are never run, and those without a strikethrough are run.
+The hooks shown with a strikethrough are never run, and those without a strikethrough are run.

 ~~muplugins\_loaded~~
 registered\_taxonomy